friendsofhyperf/components/docs/en/components/fast-paginate.md

 ## About

 This is a fast `limit`/`offset` pagination macro for Hyperf.
-It can be used as a drop-in replacement for the standard `paginate` method.
+It serves as a replacement for the standard `paginate` method.

-This package uses a SQL technique similar to a "deferred join" to achieve this speedup.
-A deferred join is a technique where you only access the requested columns after applying the `offset` and `limit`.
+This package utilizes a SQL technique similar to “deferred joins” to achieve speed improvements.
+Deferred joins are a technique where the requested columns are accessed only after applying `offset` and `limit`.

-In our case, we're not actually doing a join, but rather using a `where in` with a subquery.
-Using this technique, we create a subquery that can be optimized through a specific index for maximum speed, and then use those results to get the full rows.
+In our implementation, we are not actually performing a join, but instead using a `where in` clause with a subquery.
+With this approach, we create a subquery optimized by a specific index for maximum performance, and then use these results to retrieve the full rows.

-The SQL looks like this:
+The SQL query looks like this:

 ```sql
 select * from contacts              -- The full data that you want to show your users.